rabbitmq/rabbitmq-website/site/logging.md

 Default log level is `info`.

-When a message is logged, if the level number is higher than the category level, the message will be dropped and not sent to outputs.
+If the level of a log message is higher than the category level, the message will be dropped and not sent to any output.

-If a category level is not configured, its messages will always be sent to outputs.
+If a category level is not configured, its messages will always be sent to all outputs.

 To make the `default` category log only errors or higher severity messages, use